 - End-of-course exams

-- Comprehensive personal academic or graduation plans
+- Comprehensive personal academic and graduation plans

 - Assessments aligned with high school and college entrance requirements (ACT, PSAT, SAT)

-Adopted November 2, 2007.
+Adopted November 2, 2007